Universal bound on microwave dissipation in superconducting circuits: Supplementary Materials

 We now employ the specific profile~\eqref{eq:localization-properties_clean-limit} of $\nu_{\text{loc}}$ in Eq.~\eqref{eq:stationary-concentration_main-equation} to express the integral in terms of $\nu_{\text{loc}}(E_{C})$:

-which allows us to estimate the quality factor at $\omega \sim \zeta(E_{g} - E_{C})$, where $\sigma_1$ is \emph{maximal}:
+which allows us to estimate the quality factor at $\omega\sim\zeta(E_{g}-E_{C})$, where $\sigma_{1}$ is \emph{maximal}:

-Here, we use that $\varepsilon_{C} = E_{g} - E_{C} \sim \varepsilon_{T}$ within our precision, and take $b = 3 - 10$ as before.
-We also assume the condition $d \gg b \xi_0$ holds, which is typical for 3D resonators.
+Here, we use that $\varepsilon_{C}=E_{g}-E_{C}\sim\varepsilon_{T}$ within our precision, and take $b=3-10$ as before.
+We also assume the condition $d\gg b\xi$ holds, which is typical for 3D resonators.
 However, sufficiently thin Al films may violate this assumption (see Supplementary Materials Table~I).

-In analogy to Eq.~\eqref{eq:Q-estimation_clean-limit_final-estimate}, the dependence of $\alpha$ in the clean limit [cf.~Eq.~\eqref{eq:alpha-dependence_numeric}] should be included, leading to:
+In analogy to Eq.~\eqref{eq:Q-estimation_clean-limit_final-estimate}, the dependence of $\alpha$ in the clean limit {[}cf.~Eq.~\eqref{eq:alpha-dependence_numeric}{]} should be included, leading to:

-In this estimate, we used $\varepsilon_{C}/\Delta_0 = 0.05$--$0.1$ as the characteristic depth of the relevant order parameter fluctuations.
+In this estimate, we used $\varepsilon_{C}/\Delta_{0}=0.05-0.1$ as the characteristic depth of the relevant fluctuations of the order parameter.
 Both this uncertainty and that in $b$ contribute to an overall uncertainty of about an order of magnitude.